thegetty/artistryinbronze/content/conservation-and-analysis/46-kantarelou.md

 ---
 id: "46"
-title: A Defined Protocol for *In-situ* Micro-XRF Compositional Analysis of Bronze Figurines from the National Museum of Damascus, Syria
+title: A Defined Protocol for In Situ Micro-XRF Compositional Analysis of Bronze Figurines from the National Museum of Damascus, Syria
 type: essay
 contributor:
  - first_name: V.